jeffijoe/awilix/README.md

 * UMD, for dropping it into a script tag - `lib/awilix.umd.js`

-The `package.json` includes the proper fields for bundlers like Webpack, Rollup and Browserify to pick the correct version, so you should not have to do anything.
+The `package.json` includes the proper fields for bundlers like Webpack, Rollup and Browserify to pick the correct version, so you should not have to configure anything. 😎

-**Important**: the browser build does not support `loadModules` or `listModules`, because it depends on Node-specific packages.
+**Important**: the browser builds do not support `loadModules` or `listModules`, because they depend on Node-specific packages.

 # Contributing